-- In a small bowl mix together the spices and set aside.
+- Add shrimp blackening spices to a small bowl and stir to combine; set aside.

-- Place a frying pan or cast iron skillet over high heat until it starts to smoke.
+- Place a clean, dry frying pan or cast iron skillet over high heat until it starts to smoke.
 Keep kitchen area well ventilated.

-- Toss the shrimp in melted butter and then coat with spice mixture on both sides.
-Press spice mixture to adhere.
+- Toss the shrimp in melted butter and then dredge both sides in blackening spices.
+Press spices to adhere if necessary.

-- Immediately sear on high heat 30-60 seconds per each side.
-Don't overcook as they will dry out.
-Serve immediately with slices of lemon and a side of white rice.
+- Immediately sear shrimp in preheated pan over high heat for 30-60 seconds on each side.
+Don't overcook, as they will dry out.
+Serve immediately with slices of lemon.
 Or, use them as part of another recipe, like shrimp and grits.